-400 The cyclone traveled almost due south from this point, striking the Hokkaido region of Japan,

-401 near Sapporo, with gale-force winds and heavy snow.
-As with other cyclops, it formed in an402 environment of deep convection under a cold low aloft.
+The cyclone traveled almost due south from this point, striking the Hokkaido region of Japan, near Sapporo, with gale-force winds and heavy snow.
+As with other cyclops, it formed in an environment of deep convection under a cold low aloft.

-403 The development of the cutoff cyclone aloft was complex, as shown by the sequence of 400 404 hPa maps displayed in Figure 15.
-These are 00 GMT charts at 1-day intervals beginning on 405 December 11th and ending on the 20th, about the time of the image in Figure 14.
-A large polar 406 vortex is centered in northern central Russia on the 11th but sheds a child low southeastward on the 12th and 13th, becoming almost completely cutoff on the 14th.
-The parent low drifts westward 407 during this time.
-The newly formed cutoff cyclone meanders around in isolation from the 15th 408 409 through the 17th, but becomes wrapped up with a system propagating into the domain from the east on the 18th.
-By the 20th, a small-scale cutoff cyclone is drifting southward over the northern 410 Sea of Japan, and it is this upper cutoff that spawns the polar low.
-411
+The development of the cutoff cyclone aloft was complex, as shown by the sequence of 400 hPa maps displayed in Figure 15.
+These are 00 GMT charts at 1-day intervals beginning on December 11th and ending on the 20th, about the time of the image in Figure 14.
+A large polar vortex is centered in northern central Russia on the 11th but sheds a child low southeastward on the 12th and 13th, becoming almost completely cutoff on the 14th.
+The parent low drifts westward during this time.
+The newly formed cutoff cyclone meanders around in isolation from the 15th through the 17th, but becomes wrapped up with a system propagating in to the domain from the east on the 18th.
+By the 20th, a small-scale cutoff cyclone is drifting southward over the northern Sea of Japan, and it is this upper cutoff that spawns the polar low.

-Figure 15: Sequence of 400 hPa geopotential height (km) charts at 1-day intervals from 00 GMT on December 11th (a) to 00 GMT on December 20th (j), 2009.
+Figure 15: Sequence of 400 hPa geopotential height (km) charts at 1-day intervals from 00 GMT on December 11th (a) to 00 GMT on December 20th (j).
 The charts span from 0° to 180° longitude and from 10° to 70° latitude.
-From ERA-5 reanalysis.
+From ERA-5 reanalyses.

-The 950 hPa height and the V{mn} fields at 00 GMT on December 20th are shown in Figure 16.
-At 418 419 this time, the surface low is developing rapidly and moving southward into a region of high 420 potential intensity.
-The latter reaches a maximum near the northwest coast of Japan, where the 421 sea surface temperatures are larger.
-As with the two medicane cases and the other polar low 422 case, the cyclop develops in a place where the potential intensity values are normally too low for 423 surface flux-driven cyclones but for which the required potential intensity is created by the 424 approach of a deep cold cyclone aloft.
-The reanalysis 750 hPa temperature (not shown) 425 presents a local maximum at the location of the surface cyclone at this time.
+The 950 hPa height field and the V{om} field at 00 GMT on December 20th are shown in Figure 15..

+At this time, the surface low is developing rapidly and moving southward into a region of high potential intensity.
+The latter reaches a maximum near the northwest coast of Japan, where the sea surface temperatures are larger.
+As with the two medicane cases and the other polar low case, the cyclop develops in a place where there is normally no potential intensity for surface flux-driven cyclones but for which the required potential intensity is created by the approach of a deep cold cyclone aloft.
+The reanalysis 750 hPa temperature (not shown) does have a local maximum at the location of the surface cyclone at this time.

-427 Figure 16: 950 hPa geopotential height (a; km) and V{pm} (b) at 00 GMT on 20 December, 2009.
-In (b), the "L" marks 428 the satellite-derived surface cyclone center.
-From ERA-5 reanalysis.
+Figure 16: 950 hPa geopotential height (a; km) and V{pm} (b) at 00 GMT on 20 December, 2009.
+In (b), the "L" marks the satellite-derived surface cyclone center.
+From ERA-5 reanalyses.

-430 3.5 The subtropical cyclone of January, 2023
+e.
+The subtropical cyclone of January, 2023

-The term "subtropical cyclone" has been used to describe a variety of surface flux-assisted cyclonic storms that do not strictly meet the definition of a tropical cyclone.
-The term has an official definition in the North Atlantic4 but is used occasionally elsewhere, especially in regions where terms like medicane, polar low, and Kona storm do not apply, such as the South Atlantic (Evans and Braun, 2012; Gozzo et al., 2014).
-Here we will use the term to designate cyclops in the sub-arctic North Atlantic; that is, surface flux-powered cyclones that develop in regions and times whose climatological thermodynamic potential is small or zero, that would not be called
+The term "subtropical cyclone" has been used to describe a variety of surface flux-assisted cyclonic storms that do not cleanly meet the definition of a tropical cyclone.
+The term has a definite definition in the North Atlantic but is used ocassionaly elsewhere, especially in regions where terms like medicane, polar low, and Kona storm do not apply.
+Here we will use the term to designate cyclops in the sub-arctic North Atlantic; that is, surface flux-powered cyclones that develop in regions and times whose climatological thermodynamic potential is small or zero, that would not be called polar lows owing to their latitude.
+This usage may not be consistent with other definitions.
+The point here is to show that cyclops can occur in the North Atlantic and we can safely refer to these as cyclops whether or not they meet some definition of "subtropical cyclone".